krauseannelize/notes-google-data-analytics-prof/5-Analyze-Data-to-Answer-Questions/3-Aggregate-data-for-analysis.md

 ## Activity: Use subqueries to refine data

 In this activity, I will practice using SELECT statements with FROM, WHERE, and GROUP BY clauses to build subqueries and analyzing the query’s results.
 My analysis of the activity **Use subqueries to refine data** can be viewed [here](/activities/sql/c05m03-subqueries-to-refine/c05m03-subqueries-to-refine-activity.ipynb).

 ---

+## Activity: Use subqueries to aggregate data

+The objective of this query is practice data aggregation with SQL joins combined with subqueries and using a CASE statement to add a classification column.
+My analysis of the activity **Use subqueries to aggregate data** can be viewed [here](/activities/sql/c05m03-subqueries-to-aggregate/c05m03-subqueries-to-aggregate-activity.ipynb).

+---